zkrising/Tachi/server/README.md

 [tachi-database-seeds](https://github.com/tng-dev/tachi-database-seeds): Backbone data for Tachi, such as song and chart information.
 Free to use.

 [tachi-bot](https://github.com/tng-dev/tachi-bot): A discord bot that integrates with the Tachi API.

-## Where's the client?

-The client code is private.
-However, making a client is *definitely* not the hard part here, and you're completely free to make your own.

 ## Documentation